How it works

 <assembly name="TestLib"> <member name="M:TestLib.MyTestClass.ReverseString(System.String)"> <attribute ctor="M:JetBrains.Annotations.NotNullAttribute.#ctor" /> <attribute ctor="M:JetBrains.Annotations.PureAttribute.#ctor" /> <parameter name="inputString"> <attribute ctor="M:JetBrains.Annotations.NotNullAttribute.#ctor" /> </parameter> </member> </assembly>

-- Reload your solution.
+- Restart JetBrains Rider and open your solution.
 Now JetBrains Rider detects incorrect usage of

 ReverseStringand highlights the problem with the null parameter: ... and the unnecessary check of the return value: